Pineal Gland Activation: How to Decalcify Your Third Eye and Awaken Consciousness

 After thoroughly cleaning the wound with water, mix a few drops of water with a scoop of powder until a paste is formed.
 Gently place this paste around the wound to soothe irritation and act as an antifungal.
 You can also opt to rinse the wound with a liquid solution of water and powder.

-This paste can also be used to soothe irritation of acne and boils.
-Simply clean your face as normal and apply the paste over areas of inflammation.
+This paste can also be used traditionally in Ayurveda as a topical application.
+Clean your face as normal and apply the paste to areas of concern.
 Repeat daily until the redness and swelling fades.

 Can I Use Haritaki Powder for Enemas?